 By Gen Cohen

-We’ve chatted SECOND BABY REGISTRY GUIDE already, but today I’m here to cover the four essentials you absolutely need when you’re expecting baby #2.
+We’ve chatted SECOND BABY REGISTRY GUIDE already, but today I’m here to cover the four second baby essentials you absolutely need when you’re planning for a second baby.
 Sure, everything on the registry guide will make your life easier, but I’m talking about the down and dirty four things you absolutely cannot live without if you value your sanity and your baby’s happiness.
 Ready?

 1. A swing, bouncer, baby chair, etc.: If this is your second baby, chances are you’re already chasing around another child–washing hands, making snacks, general “parent-of-a-toddler” stuff.
 You’re going to want a swing or rocker to put your baby down in.
 Somewhere safe and off the ground (so said first child can’t accidentally step on the baby) and somewhere that will entertain or soothe her.
 With Oscar I had the 4MOMS MAMAROO and I found it to be far superior to any chair or swing I used with Harry.
 That little contraption bought me tens of minutes at a time when I needed to put Oscar down to tend to Harry stuff.